Leading change is hard.

 - implement change in a way that will make it stick.

-But in order to do this, what are the key characteristics that leaders need?
+But in order to do this, what are the change leadership skills that are needed?

 Here are 12 critical attributes of change leaders.

-- Nous – as a change leader, you need to know your way around the organisational system.
+As a change leader, you need to know your way around the organisational system.
 You need to be a bit political and you need to know who you can rely upon when needed.
 This knowledge will help you navigate through the system and identify key stakeholders who can support or hinder your efforts.
 You need to build relationships with these stakeholders and gain their trust and support.

-- Knowledge – you need to know what is happening and when, who will be affected and how.
+You need to know what is happening and when, who will be affected and how.
 You need to keep on top of these facts as changes emerge.
 You also need to be a continuous learner, seeking out new information and insights that can inform your decisions and actions.
 You also need to be able to communicate this knowledge to your team in a way that is clear and concise.

-- Honesty – be truthful and straightforward at all times.
-Admit what you don’t know, Find out what you can and transmit that information to your team.
+Be truthful and straightforward at all times.
+Admit what you don’t know, find out what you can and transmit that information to your team.
 If you make a mistake, own up to it.
 By being honest, you demonstrate your integrity and build trust with your team.

-- Own your decisions – make decisions and own them.
+Make decisions and own them.
 Be mentally tough enough to admit when you are wrong, and when you are, change what needs to be changed and move on.
 Be open to feedback and willing to adjust your course if necessary.
 If you need support for decisions, use your nous to get stakeholders onside early and before critical deadlines arrive.

-- Be empathetic – provide psychological safety, allow your team to express their fears and frustrations to you.
+Provide psychological safety, allow your team to express their fears and frustrations to you.
 Hold in confidence whatever is shared with you confidentially.
 This means creating a safe and supportive environment where your team can feel heard.
 By being empathetic, you build trust and rapport with your team and help them feel more comfortable with the changes that are happening.

-- Interpret – present the vision of change that makes sense to your team and your stakeholders.
-Great change leaders interpret the big corporate view in a way that enables your team to recognise their place in it and what the future reality will be for them.
+Present the vision of change that makes sense to your team and your stakeholders.
+Great change leaders interpret the big corporate view in a way that enables their team members to recognise their place in it and what the future reality will be for them.
 Show the end goal and the pathways that will get everybody there.
 If you can do that successfully, you will engender hopeful progress.

-- Engage –involve your team in the vision of the future state.
+Involve your team in the vision of the future state.
 Tap into the team’s emotions to create enthusiasm and motivation to change.
 Engage your team in the change process and involve them in decision-making and problem-solving.
 This means creating opportunities for collaboration, feedback, and participation.

-- Be an agent for change – make sure your team is resourced for change.
+Make sure your team is resourced for change.
 Do they have all the information they need?
 Do they fully understand what is required and what the future benefits are?
 Do they have any needs that are not being met?
 Champion the end state and give your team the tools and resources they need to get you all there.

 Of course, the values-based attributes, such as honesty, doing what you say and owning your decisions are critical.
 But, looking back over this list, I am beginning to think that number 9 – interpret – might be the most important and perhaps the most difficult change leadership skill for change leaders to master and deliver on.

 The point here is that at any given time during a process of transition and change not everybody has the same understanding of what is happening, not everybody has the same perspective on the change and not everybody will be responding to what is happening in the same way.